Charging your EV

 Home charging requires either a wall-mounted charging unit or a portable 3-pin cable.

 - Portable 3-pin cable — a portable back up charger is typically supplied with your EV when you buy it.
-These can be used when other charging options aren't available, but are slower charging.
+These can be used when other charging options aren't available, but are slower charging and are unlikely to be suitable for higher capacity EV models with extended range (as they are limited in the amount of electricity they can conduct).

 Tips for using a fast charger